contactopensource/contactopensource/doc/concepts/place/index.md

 # place

-A `place` is anywhere, such as a specific room, or building, or town, or country, or planet, etc.
+For a place, such as a social media place.

 Attributes:

+* key

+## place_locale

+Attributes:

+* place_id : place(id)+ -- example: place id for "Example Post".

+* locale_id : locale(id)+ -- example: locale for "English / United States"

-* name : string+ -- example: "Grand Central in New York City"
+* name : string+ -- example: "Example Post".

+* summary : string -- example: "This place is an example".

+* description : text -- example: "This place is an example of a social media place"